Custom Event Notification Templates¶

 Result |

-Integer, Float | Detected value, same as df_monitor_checker_value , but the field type is the original type during detection, not forcibly converted to String |
+Integer, Float | Detected value, same as df_monitor_checker_value, but the field type is the original type during detection, not forcibly converted to String |

-df_dimension_tags fields |
+Fields in df_dimension_tags |

-String | Each field in df_dimension_tags will be extracted |
+String | Fields in df_dimension_tags will be extracted |

 df_event |